-- ✓ Written verification of the behavioral health condition from an approved longterm supports program (see Appendix D for a list of approved long-term supports programs) - ✓ Written verification from a licensed medical or behavioral health professional or social worker. - ✓ Written verification from the Social Security Administration - ✓ Written verification from the Department of Social and Health Services - ✓ Disability check receipt (Social Security Disability Insurance check or Veteran Disability Compensation). - ✓ Written self-attestation from the individual or statement from immediate family member.
+- ✓ Written verification from a medical or behavioral health professional or social worker. - Written verification from the Social Security Administration, the Department of Social and Health Services, the Veterans Administration, or other state or federal departments that determine the presence of a behavioral health disability for program or services eligibility. - ✓ Written verification from HARPS, the Foundational Community Supports Program, or other long-term supportive services programs that have previously determined the presence of a behavioral health disability for program or service eligibility. - ✓ Written self-attestation from the individual or statement from immediate family member.
 This method is to be used only if no other documentation method is available.
 Case manager must indicate why no other documentation is available. - ✓ Other documentation as approved by Commerce.

-3.1.1.2 Documentation of Eligibility from an Approved Long-Term Supports Program
+3.2.2.2 Documentation of Eligibility for Long-Term Supportive Services approved long-term supports program provider.